 Put on some music– and dance like no one is watching.
 In the spirit of Tom Cruise in Risky Business, just let it all hang out.

 Cuddle with your pet– your SO, a pillow, whatever.
 Hugging releases more endorphins!

 Push back!
 If you are getting overloaded with work or school or anything, know your limits and learn to say no!
 And if “no” just isn’t in your vocabulary, at least learn to ask for help.

 Turn off your damn electronics.
-Recently, France passed a law that said employees didn’t have to respond to their jobs in off hours.
+Recently, France passed a law that said employees didn’t have to respond to their jobs during off-hours.
 We may not have that law here but make that a law for yourself.
-Unless the World War 3 will start solely because you didn’t answer an email, then make sure you have a cut off point and make sure your job is aware of it.
-I was “on” 24/7/365 and to say that lead to a raging dumpster fire is putting it mildly.
+Unless World War 3 will start solely because you didn’t answer an email, then make sure you have a cut-off point and make sure your job is aware of it.
+I was “on” 24/7/365 and to say that led to a raging dumpster fire is putting it mildly.

 Don’t overload yourself– but if you can, add in activities that relax you or give you “me time”.
-If you have an hour a week to spare on dance class and it doesn’t stress you out, then do it!
+If you have an hour a week to spare on a dance class and it doesn’t stress you out, then do it!
 Same for any activity.
-If it makes you happy, doesn’t occupy too much of your time or make you more stressed than you already might be, then consider throwing it in.
+If it makes you happy, doesn’t occupy too much of your time, or makes you more stressed than you already might be, then consider throwing it in.

-Get rid of any and all extraneous crap (activities, etc.) that give you a headache, or heart palpitations or nervous ticks.
+Get rid of any and all extraneous crap (activities, etc.) that gives you a headache, heart palpitations, or nervous ticks.
 YOU DON’T NEED THEM!

 But more importantly that throwing in a few of these tips, know yourself.
 Get in tune with how you operate and what you need to do and feel your best.
 You won’t know what burnout looks or feels like if you don’t know what a happy and healthy you looks or feels like.